mtt87/ks-async-await/README.md

 - Using an external module not standard JS features
 - You need to read the documentation of that library
-- This code will be transformed
+- This code will be transformed, harder to debug (stack trace?)
-- Will it be performant?
-Will it be optimized by v8?
-Who knows...
 - Still doesn't feel like reading linear and sequential code